 The realities of our world are not true because they spring from Greek myth, or even from archetypes that may be expressed by those myths and other sources, like the Bible.

 As Paul once said, these things are true because of God who is yet unknown to Peterson and so many of his disciples.
 The true and living God – the “God who made the world and everything in it, being Lord of heaven and earth” (v24).
 God who made the bedrock truth which lies behind the archetypes.
 The One “in whom we live and move and have our being” (v28) – by whom we can be transformed to become the people of character that Peterson would have his followers become.

-In many ways, I felt like I was sitting in a modern-day Areopagus (v22) whilst listening to Peterson.
+In many ways, I felt like I was sitting in a modern-day Areopagus (v22) on Monday night.
 The great philosopher stood before us, leading us on our quest for truth and meaning.
 An audience made hungry by hollowed out, postmodern secularism, hangs on every word.
 Questions follow.